Parity Pipeline

 Directed by Cionin Lorenzo

-Through grassroots leaders in Puerto Rico we will show how native peoples’ loss of control of their land to U.S. colonialism has negatively affected health, nutrition, self-sufficiency, climate change, disaster recovery and food prices, while drawing a line to similar issues in other U.S. island territories around the globe from Guam, and the Northern Marianas, to the U.S. Virgin Islands.
+Through female and LGBTQ+ grassroots leaders in Puerto Rico the film will show how peoples’ loss of control of their land to U.S. colonialism has led to a loss of food sovereignty negatively affecting health, self-sufficiency, climate change, disaster recovery, and food prices.
+These agricultural activists draw a line to activists in other U.S. island territories from Guam, and the Northern Marianas, to the U.S. Virgin Islands, all of whom show us a potential new way forward.

 • ABOUT